top of page

 Torregano Jr. and our integral guests Kidd, Kent, Marlon and Stephanie Jordan.

-And back to the students, January 28.
-Here are some of the 258 at EFE (up from 154 in 2017) who have kept at their lessons, determined to learn, despite myriad difficulties.
-The Portable School is for them and millions more.
+And back to the students, January 28!
+See above SOME of the 258 at EFE (up from 154 in 2017) who have kept at their lessons, determined to learn, despite difficulties that block streets.
+The Portable School --or School Everywhere! is meant to enable learning by these students and thousands